3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_introduction.rst

 twice, once to train the model on the QuePet_BR01 tree and once to train on the QueRub_KA11 tree.
 Three sets of geometric features are computed with different radii for each input point cloud.
+The generated features are then written to an output point cloud **geomfeats.laz** to visualize them (see the :ref:`geometric features miner documentation <Geometric features miner>`).
+The mean value of the feature will replace any feature with an invalid numerical value through the univariate imputer
+(see the :ref:`univariate imputer documentation <Univariate imputer>`).
-The generated features are then written to an output point cloud **geomfeats.laz** to visualize them.
-The mean value of the feature will replace any feature with an invalid numerical value through the univariate imputer.
-Afterward, the features are standardized to have mean zero and standard deviation one.
-Then, the dimensionality of the feature space is transformed through PCA, and the resulting transformed features are exported to **geomfeats_transf.laz** for visualization.
+Afterward, the features are
+standardized to have mean zero and standard deviation one (see the :ref:`standardizer documentation <Standardizer>`).
+Then, the dimensionality of the feature space is transformed through PCA (see the :ref:`PCA transformer documentation <PCA transformer>`), and the resulting transformed features are exported to **geomfeats_transf.laz** for visualization.

-At this point, the features are used to train a random forest classifier using a stratified K-folding training strategy with :math:`K=5`.
+At this point, the features are used to train a random forest classifier (see the
+:ref:`random forest classifier documentation <Random forest classifier>`).
+Using a stratified K-folding training strategy with :math:`K=5` (see the :ref:`stratified K-folding documentation <Stratified K-folding>`).
 The trained model is evaluated through metrics like Overall Accuracy (OA) or Matthews Correlation Coefficient (MCC).
-Some model hyperparameters, like the number of estimators or the max depth of each decision tree, are explored using a grid search algorithm.
+Some model hyperparameters, like the number of estimators or the max depth of each decision tree, are explored using a grid search algorithm
+(see the :ref:`grid search documentation <Grid search>`).
 The best combination of hyperparameters is automatically selected to train the final model.
 Finally, the data mining, imputation, and feature transformation components are assembled with the random forest classifier, and serialized to a file **LeafWood_Training_RF.pipe** that can be later loaded